The data privacy imperative of the tech sector

 Restoring user confidence and trust encompasses a much larger arena than just maintaining privacy.
 It is also about ensuring information is presented accurately and truthfully.

 In recent years, assertions of fake news have plagued the media landscape.
 The Social Dilemma also raised questions regarding the trustworthiness of online news media, citing fake news spreads six times faster than real news.

 We have witnessed the power fake news can have, affecting global health, impacting elections, and manipulating markets and economies.
 More recently, fake news has evolved alongside tech advancements into ‘deep fake’ images, videos and audio, where AI is used to manipulate and replace faces, expressions and voices.
 Perhaps most famously, the technology has been used to create a clip of Barack Obama defaming the then President, Donald Trump.
 Although often regarded as lighthearted entertainment, the use in news media could be incredibly damaging.

 But it isn’t curtains for the truth just yet.
-After many complaints, social media sites are taking the management of fake news into their own hands.
-In the run-up to the presidential election, Twitter implemented a series of tools to highlight unsubstantiated claims, many of them from Donald Trump.
+After much complaint, social media sites are taking the management of fake news into their own hands.
+In the run up to the American presidential election, Twitter implemented a series of tools to highlight unsubstantiated claims, many of them from Donald Trump.
 Going even further, after Trump’s allegations of election fraud led to a march on the US Capitol, Twitter took more stringent action, permanently banning his use of the platform to prevent further spread of misleading comments that could incite a second wave of violence.